b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 &mdash; *[Moroni 10:32](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/10?id=p32&lang=eng#p32)*

-We must do a few things:
+We **must** do these things:

 1. Come unto Christ
 2. Be perfected in Him
 3. Deny yourself of "all ungodliness"
 4. Love God with all your might, mind, and strength

 Then, ***and only then***, is His grace sufficient for you.

 Have you denied yourself of _all_ ungodliness?
 If you have not, doesn’t this verse prove that you have yet to qualify for the grace that will cleanse you of your sins?
 Christ's grace, His atonement will only kick in for you after you've done those four things.
 Right?

 Those four things all constitute a pretty tall order.

-The verse we read in 2 Nephi describes the needed qualifications as "after all we can do."
-For this book as a whole to be internally consistent, we might do some mental geometry and deduce that these four things are included in "all that we can do?"
+Just before this, we read over [2 Nephi 25:23](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/25?id=p23&lang=eng#p23) which describes the needed qualifications as "after all we can do."
+For this book as a whole to be internally consistent, should we deduce that these four things are included in "all that we can do?"
 That's not rhetorical.
 What else is there that would need to be done?
+Becoming "perfected in Him" sounds like it might encompass a wide spectrum.

 &nbsp;

-If I were to make this a more pointed question to you, the reader, I would present this question:

 If you have not denied yourself of *all ungodliness*, when do you think you will do so?